ArnoldYing/arnoldying.github.io/_posts/2020-02-21-assignment-scheduler.md

 Our team, called **ASAP Tech**, found that one of the key concerns many university students have is the lack of a centralized organizational unit for all their coursework, labs, and examinations.
 We would be hard-pressed to have to organize the world's largest social problems before we can organize ourselves.

-This is why we have developed **Scheduler Saint**, a chrome extension that can send you reminders of your deadlines, manage all your courses, and keep you on track.
+This is why we have developed **Assignment Scheduler**, a chrome extension that can send you reminders of your deadlines, manage all your courses, and keep you on track.

 ## What it does
 Using the Google Cloud Firebase API, we upload course info through our extension, which then parses for courses and assignments, and any deadlines and tasks with which they are associated.
 We then display a dynamic to-do list which allows the client to see what tasks they have left.
 If the deadline is approaching soon, a reminder text will be sent to the client, preventing their procrastination, so that they never miss a beat.